Scientific Name

 How to Grow and Care

 Monanthes are easily grown in even very small pots in any rich, well-drained, rocky soil in a sunny spot.
 Keep plants drier in winter in full sun and at a minimum of 10° F (10° C).
-They take very little place in the collection and are asking very little attention.
+They take very little place in the collection and ask for little attention.

 Monanthes may be attractive to various insects, but plants in good condition should be nearly pest-free.
 Repot it every 2 or 3 years to evaluate the health of the plant and provide a larger growing space being careful not to damage the sensitive roots.